Maffew is a hairdresser, marketer, and dabbler in many things who enjoys sharing knowledge about the science of hair coloring and hair care.

 When you finish a section, move on to the next and continue in this fashion until your hair is completely covered.

-The dye will need up to 45 minutes to develop once in the hair, but this isn't set in stone.
+The dye will need up to 45 minutes to develop once in your hair, but this isn't set in stone.
 The actual development time will depend on the brand of hair dye you're using and can range from 20 minutes to 45 minutes in total.
 Resistant hair or grey hair should be left to develop for the maximum time.

 When the development time is up, rinse out the color and condition your hair as usual.
 You can dry and style it right away if you wish.